 Types of Spinal Cord Injuries

-A traumatic spinal cord injury describes damage to the spine arising from an external source of trauma, such as blunt-force trauma to the back or neck in an accident.
-If the spine gets injured, it could sustain any of the following:
+A traumatic spinal cord injury refers to damage arising from an external force, such as blunt trauma to the back or neck in an accident.
+A spinal injury may include:

 - Soft-tissue damage